NehilDanis/nehildanis.github.io/_posts/2021-3-25-Using-PCL-in-Ubuntu-18.04/2021-3-25-Using-PCL-in-Ubuntu-18.md

 and change the tag name below accordingly.
 Download and unzip it, to anywhere you want in your system.
 * After that go into the directory that you extracted and do the following:

+Note: You can set the DCMAKE_BUILD_TYPE variable to Debug, if you want to be able to see the PCL source code during debugging.

 ```commandline
 mkdir build
 cd build